$0 Neurodivergent Homeschooling Hack — A Flexible Roadmap for Wired-Differently Families

 Or maybe you've already pulled them out.
 And now you're sitting at the kitchen table, staring at a blank calendar, thinking: "I'm not a teacher.
 I have ADHD myself.
 How am I supposed to do this?"

 Here is the gap nobody fills: there is plenty of advice on what neurodivergence is and plenty of products to buy for it.
-What doesn't exist is a single, affordable guide that bridges the distance between your child's diagnosis and your actual Tuesday morning — how to handle the meltdown that erupts during math, how to schedule a day when you can't stick to a schedule yourself, how to choose between five different reading programs when your child has both ADHD and dyslexia, and how to do all of this without burning out by October.
+What doesn't exist is a single, affordable guide that bridges your child's diagnosis to your actual Tuesday morning — how to handle the meltdown that erupts during math, how to schedule a day when you can't stick to a schedule yourself, how to choose between five different reading programs when your child has both ADHD and dyslexia, and how to do all of this without burning out by October.

 What's Inside the 17-Chapter Guide